riadh796/Portfolio/Multiverse Projects/spongebob-back-end-README copy.md

 ## 3/Open Thunder Clients extension provided by VS Code:

-First thing you need to register a user as admin (just exemple)
+First thing you need to register a user as admin (just example)

 ![5555](https://github.com/riadh796/Portfolio/assets/62479005/0d54345e-f98e-4a66-9da9-6d04bd193d42)

 Now you can see that you have been successfully registered, and we have obtained a token that allows you to access the quotes.

-other way to check using"https://sqliteonline.com/"(pic below)
+another way to check using"https://sqliteonline.com/"(pic below)

 ![Capture](https://github.com/riadh796/Portfolio/assets/62479005/7e45f83c-6291-4c04-9456-b71f58f525bf)

-Now, to login, you need to enter username and password.
+Now, to log in, you need to enter a username and password.
 Once we verify that the entered credentials match with a registered user, you will be granted access.

 ![jhgjk](https://github.com/riadh796/Portfolio/assets/62479005/87d24ac2-a44e-48b3-ba03-cbfc8188d46c)